 That meant we built our own exposure unit with a shop vac and a cut up wetsuit.
 We coated our own aluminum screens with emulsion.
 We registered our press and printed our shirts.
 We also had our own re-purposed conveyor dryer we bought from our friends at AMBSN.
 They had named it the POO II, which you might spot in a different image.

 The thing is, and perhaps you caught on by now, this wasn’t really a bad thing.
-We were given a crash course in design, productions, sales, and administration.
-Within a short time we know our business inside and out.
+We were given a crash course in design, production, sales, and administration.
+Within a short time we knew our business inside and out.

 Step 7: Ship everything yourself